Edwards, Towns lead Timberwolves to rout of Magic, 126-108

 TIP-INS

-Timberwolves: F Taurean Prince was ejected after committing a Flagrant Foul 2 on Suggs as he drove for a layup with 4.9 seconds remaining in the third quarter. … Chris Finch raised his career coaching record to 69-69.
+Timberwolves: F Taurean Prince was ejected after committing a Flagrant Foul 2 on Suggs with 4.9 seconds remaining in the third quarter. … Finch raised his career coaching record to 69-69. … The `Wolves, who came into the NBA with the Magic in 1989, are 24-42 against Orlando.

-Magic: The Magic went 3-4 on a seven-game homestand. … Carter missed his first game of the season due to a foot injury.
-Banchero missed a fourth game with a sprained left ankle.
+Magic: The Magic went 3-4 on a seven-game homestand. … Carter missed the game due to a foot injury.
+Coach Jamahl Mosley said Carter has been ”playing through it” for some but he missed his first game of the season.

 UP NEXT